Morsan: History

 Morsan got municipal administration in 1789.

 In 1871, during the Franco-Prussian War Morsan was garrisoned by the Prussian army.
 In 1940, during World War II it was garrisoned by the German army.

-There are no streetnames in Morsan, the village is divided in districts.
+There are no street names in Morsan, the village is divided in districts.
 The old districts of Morsan were: le Château, la Couranterie, les Jumeaux, la Mourioterie, la Mondière.
 The center of the village is called Bourg instead of la Mondière today.

 Morsan is one of the communes in Eure under the risk of sudden forming of deneholes.
 In former times the peasants have exploited the marl underground to fertilize the fields.
 During heavy rain those ancient excavations can open again.
 These special deneholes are round holes of 1,5–2 meters diameter and several meters deep.
 There are around 16000 of those holes in the département Eure.